iyenal/gen7engine-docs/docs/tips_and_tricks.md

 # Tips & Tricks

-Some tips that will save you time and evergy when using Gen7.
+Some tips that will save you time and energy when using Gen7.

 ### Using an External Code Editor